Scotts Bluff National Monument preserves 3,003 acres of unusual landforms, prairie habitat and historic trails.

 Built in the 1930's, the road to the summit is narrow and runs through three vehicular tunnels.

-Vehicle width and length restrictions are in effect for the Summit Road.
+Vehicle height and length restrictions are in effect for the Summit Road.
 Vehicles longer than 25 feet and/or higher than 11 feet 7 inches are prohibited.
 All trailers are prohibited.

 Visitors have the option to access the summit using our Summit Shuttle.

 NOTE: Hiking or bicycling on the Summit Road is only allowed during daylight hours when closed to vehicular traffic.
-(Before 9 a.m. and after 5:30 in winter; after 6:30 in summer)
+(Before 8 a.m. and after 5:30 in winter; after 6:30 in summer)

 The monument trails are open from sunrise to sunset, and the entrance station gates are locked at sunset.

-If you're planning to hike, be sure to bring plenty of water and appropriate clothing for the time of year.
+If you are planning to hike, be sure to bring plenty of water and appropriate clothing for the time of year.

 Please do not disturb wildlife, or deface natural features.